 As you can see, your website must pass the indexing phase to appear on search engines.
 Errors can occur during each phase, so it’s critical to familiarize yourself with Google search console error reports.

-What Are Search Console Errors?
+What are Search Console Errors?

 One of the features of the Search Console is the ability to see any errors that your website is experiencing.
 These errors can range from issues with your website's structure to problems with your website's content.